artsmia/artstories.md/art/ganymede-and-the-eagle.md

 ## Ancient Model

-The cup Ganymede holds in his left hand is modeled after a kylix, a kind of drinking cup used in ancient Greece.
+The cup Ganymede holds in his left hand is modeled after a *kylix*, a kind of drinking cup used in ancient Greece.
 They were common at social gatherings or parties, its shallow shape making it easier to drink while reclining.

 ## Zoology